Tips for Text Messaging and Interviewing With Recruiters

 In addition to conversations with recruiters, text job interviews are becoming more commonplace.
 Some companies even handle the entire process by text messaging.
 Christian Mairoll, CEO of Emsisoft, says, “We’ve been a fully-remote company for 15years and, during that time, have always interviewed via text.
 No face-to-face meetings or even voice calls.
 Text-only.
 And we find this to be enormously beneficial.
 As almost all our communication is via Slack, written communication skills are far more important than verbal skills."

 There are benefits for job seekers, as well.
-Mairoll notes, "Text-based interviews are less stressful and enable candidates to talk without the performance-impacting nervousness that some experience during other forms of interview.
+Mairoll notes, "Text-based interviews are less stressful and enable candidates to talk without the performance-impacting nervousness that some experience during other forms of interviews.
 This means we get to “see” who they really are.
 Furthermore, as we’re blind to things like disability, race/ethnicity, religion and, in some cases, even gender, our selection is entirely based on merit.”

 Review advice on how to make the best impression when you're text messaging or interviewing with a recruiter.